dcunited001/dcunited001.github.io/_posts/2016-06-17-divergents-and-directional-antennae-2-measurement-and-inference.md

 understanding the results of MRI, especially diffusion-tensor imaging.
 We should be able to conbine data from various methodologies.

+> The following inferences do not cite sources.
+Do not infer what I
+> write here as fact.
+Do your own research.
+Keep reading if you'd like
+> to know how to cure cancer.

 ### Spatial Coherence

 First, to link images spatially; to get spatial coherence between